Prijeđite na glavni sadržaj

 Detaljnije o projektu:

-DNA-protein crosslink (DPC) is a type of DNA lesion where a protein becomes irreversibly covalently bound to DNA upon exposure to endogenous or exogenous crosslink inducers.
-Endogenous DPC inducers are products of normal cellular metabolism such as reactive oxygen species, aldehydes and DNA helical alterations, while exogenous inducers include UV light, ionizing radiation and various chemicals.
-DNA-protein crosslinks are common DNA lesions which present a physical blockage to all DNA transactions: replication, transcription, recombination and repair.
+DNA-protein crosslink (DPC) is a type of DNA lesion in which a protein becomes irreversibly covalently bound to DNA when exposed to endogenous or exogenous crosslink inducers.
+Endogenous DPC inducers include products of normal cellular metabolism such as reactive oxygen species, aldehydes and helical DNA modification, while exogenous inducers include UV light, ionizing radiation and various chemicals.
+DNA-protein crosslinks are common DNA lesions that present a physical blockage to all DNA transactions: replication, transcription, recombination and repair.
 If not repaired, DPCs cause genomic instability and adverse phenotypes in humans including premature aging, neurodegeneration and cancer.
-Despite the frequency and severe outcomes of DPCs, DNA-protein crosslink repair (DPCR) has been sparsely studied, mostly because it has not been considered a separate DNA damage repair pathway until recently.
-In 2014 and 2016, we and others have identified novel proteases which initiate the removal of DPCs through the proteolytic digestion of crosslinked proteins.
-The discovery of proteolysis-coupled DPC repair lead to recognition of the DNA-protein crosslink repair as a separate DNA damage repair pathway.
-We currently do not know how is the pathway orchestrated and which factors (apart from proteases) are involved, while almost nothing is known of DPCR in vivo.
+Despite the prevalence and severe consequences of DPCs, DNA-protein crosslink repair (DPCR) has been little studied, largely because it was not considered a DNA damage repair pathway in its own right until recently.
+In 2014 and 2016, we and others identified novel proteases SPRTN and Wss1 that initiate the removal of DPCs through proteolytic digestion of crosslinked proteins.
+The discovery of proteolysis-coupled DPC repair led to the recognition of the DNA-protein crosslink repair as a separate DNA damage repair pathway.
+Currently, we do not know how is this pathway orchestrated, while almost nothing is known about the pathway at the organism level.

-Prospective MSc candidates will learn wide range of methods including cloning, CRISPR probe creation, RNA isolation, qPCR, western blot, embryo microinjections, genotyping cells, embryos and adults, CRISPR/Cas9 knock-out and knock-in design and workflow, zebrafish husbandry, cell culture.
+Prospective MSc candidates will learn wide range of methods including CRISPR/Cas knock-out design and workflow, cloning, CRISPR probe creation, RNA isolation, qPCR, High resolution melting curve analysis, western blot, genotyping embryos and adults

 Lab website: https://martafry.wixsite.com/popoviclab,